Jaik Mickleburgh

 Jaik Charles Mickleburgh (born 30 March 1990) is an English cricketer.
 He is a right-handed batsman, who used to play for Essex.
-Mickleburgh is in the Essex 1st team squad for the first time during the 2008 season.
+Mickleburgh was in the Essex 1st team squad for the first time during the 2008 season.
 He has also played Minor Counties cricket for Norfolk & Suffolk.
 Mickleburgh also spent the 2007/2008 Australian season with the Newtown and Chilwell Cricket Club playing in the Geelong Cricket Association, where he was warmly welcomed.

+Career

 Mickleburgh learnt much of his cricket playing for Horsford CC where the senior pros, Paul Newman, the ex-Derbyshire player, and Chris Brown from Lancashire, helped nurture him.
 He came through the Essex academy, playing Minor Counties cricket with Norfolk, and made his first-team debut in September 2007 in the Twenty20 Floodlit Cup.

 Mickleburgh made his first appearance for Essex in the non-first-class Pro ARCH Trophy in September 2007 against the PCA Masters XI.
 He made his first-class debut in August 2008 against Leicestershire, he scored 60 as Essex won by an innings.
 After his debut Mickleburgh's efforts resulted in the youngster getting a call-up to the England Under-19 squad over the winter, for whom he toured South Africa in the New Year.

 On 15 and 16 April 2010 Mickleburgh scored his debut first-class century of 174 off 388 balls including 13 fours and a six against Durham.
 With James Foster this helped to set a record 5th wicket partnership for Essex of 339.

 Mickleburgh has spent two summers in Australia, the first as a 17-year-old with the Newtown and Chilwell Cricket Club, the second attending the Darren Lehmann academy in Adelaide.

 He spent the 2012-13 winter playing for Mid West Rhinos in Zimbabwe, with limited success, looking to reinvigorate his game after three years as a first-team regular while averaging in the twenties.
 Another overseas spell followed with North Sydney where his captaincy potential was held in high regard.
 There was talk from some he was Essex captaincy material, but he failed to provide the runs needed to become a serious contender.